dtcenter/MET/docs/Users_Guide/tc-diag.rst

 The **n_range** entry is an integer specifying the number of equally spaced range intervals in the range-azimuth grid to be used for this data source.

 The **n_azimuth** entry is an integer specifying the number of equally spaced azimuth intervals in the range-azimuth grid to be used for this data source.
 The azimuthal grid spacing is 360 / **n_azimuth** degrees.
+Azimuths are defined by MET as *degrees clockwise* from due east.
+However, the TC-Diag Python code expects them as *radians counter-clockwise* from due east.
+The **tc_diag_driver/post_resample_driver.py** driver script performs the neccessary rotation and conversion operations.

 The **delta_range_km** entry is a floating point value specifying the spacing of the range rings in kilometers.